Rest, Recovery, and a Little Disney Magic: Lessons from a San Angelo Sick Day

 There are days when life’s tempo slows to a gentle crawl, even if the world outside is bright and breezy.
 Today, San Angelo is showing off—clear skies, a perfect 71 degrees, the kind of weather that makes you want to throw open the windows and soak in the sunshine.
-And yet, here I am, tucked under a mountain of blankets, letting the world spin quietly on while I focus on one simple mission: rest, recover, and embrace every ounce of cozy comfort I can find.
+The air smells faintly of someone smoking brisket nearby, mingling with the fresh-cut grass—a warm, savory scent that feels like home.
+Birds chirp lazily in the distance, and the sunlight casts playful shadows through the blinds.

 The Sick Day Setup: Building My Cozy Command Center

-I’m surrounded by my softest blankets (because let’s be honest, one is never enough), a fortress of pillows, and the gentle hum of my iPad playing “Resident Alien.”
-It’s my first time watching, and I’m already obsessed—quirky humor, a little bit of mystery, and just the right amount of weirdness to distract me from the scratchiness in my throat.
+I’m surrounded by my softest blankets (because let’s be honest, one is never enough), a fortress of pillows propped just right to cradle me, and the gentle hum of my iPad playing Resident Alien.
+It’s my first time watching, and I’m already obsessed—quirky humor, a little mystery, and just the right amount of weirdness to distract me from the scratchiness in my throat.

 Of course, no sick day HQ would be complete without a project.
 My crochet bag is never far from reach, and today it’s holding a Tunisian scarf in progress.
 I scored the Baby Bee Sweet Delights Prints yarn (French Fields colorway) at Hobby Lobby for just a dollar—a true bargain hunter’s victory!
 The yarn is so soft, and the colors are like a little patch of spring: blue skies, green fields, and a hint of sunshine.
 Every row is a gentle reminder that even on the slowest days, creativity can bloom.